Skip to main content

 Bismarck’s mother’s small castle at Havelufer.

-The Spandau district of Kladow also has a small castle, or rather a small “manor house”.
-Popular with many Berliners, you can reach it from Wansee S-Bahn station by a Berlin Public Transport passenger ferry (for the normal bus and local railway fare) taking 20 minutes across Großer Wannsee lake.
-Once you get to Kladow, the most popular destinations are the many cafés and restaurants there.
-However, if you decide to have a stroll, then you can walk directly from the jetty, soon reaching a spacious park directly on the banks of Wannsee and the Havel.
-The Neukladow manor house, built in 1800 is located in the centre of the park.
-This was where the mother of the subsequent Reich Chancellor (Prime Minister), Otto von Bismarck, once lived.
-The Neukladow manor house, situated on the banks of the Havel, was used by a workers’ charity after the Second World War, and then stood empty for many years.
-A few years ago, three private owners under the guidance of the district authority took care of the small castle and renovated the complex on a voluntary basis.
+The Neukladow manor house, built in 1800, is located in the centre of the park.
+The mother of the future Imperial Chancellor Otto von Bismarck once lived in this mini manor house.
+Situated on the banks of the Havel, the Neu-Kladow manor house was used as a leisure centre by the Workers' Welfare Association after the Second World War and then stood empty for many years.
+A few years ago, three private individuals took on the small manor house under the aegis of the district authority and renovated the complex on a voluntary basis.
 Today it is also used by the Guthmann Academy for cultural events.
-In addition, a small excursion restaurant has opened, which is open daily.
+In addition, a small restaurant has opened, which is open daily.